University of Houston-Clear Lake

-The UHCL Pearland Campus (1200 Pearland Parkway, Pearland, TX 77581), a 30,659-square-foot facility that opened in 2010, had an enrollment of 682 students in Fall 2015.
-Along with high-quality academics, the campus stays true to the mission of a community-minded, partnership-oriented university through participation in organizations such as the Pearland Chamber of Commerce and the Northern Brazoria County Education Alliance.
+UHCL Pearland (1200 Pearland Parkway, Pearland, TX 77581), a 30,659-square-foot facility that opened in 2010, had an enrollment of 682 students in Fall 2015.
+Along with high-quality academics, UHCL Pearland stays true to the mission of a community-minded, partnership-oriented university through participation in organizations such as the Pearland Chamber of Commerce and the Northern Brazoria County Education Alliance.

 - William A. Staples

 - 92 (FY 2015)

 - 2,608 (FY 2015)